Helpful prior learning:

 Credit: Deniz Şengül, Pexels license)

 SDRs are claims on the currencies of IMF members, not money people can spend directly.
 When a country uses its SDRs, another member—usually one with a strong currency—provides the hard currency in exchange.
-The IMF arranges these swaps through its Voluntary Trading Arrangement.
+The IMF arranges these swaps.
 The money comes from existing reserves, not newly printed money.

 You can think of SDRs as a kind of global insurance system.
 All IMF members take part, and during a worldwide crisis, each receives new reserves as a safety net.
 Countries that use their SDRs pay a small charge, while those that hold extra earn a small return.
 But the system is unequal, since rich countries receive the largest share and have the currencies needed for exchanges.